Generic selectors

 Younger children will likely not be able to fast as long as older children.
 If they want to try fasting, they might try eating less than usual or skip a meal.
 Most importantly, never force them to fast.

 Even if children want to fast, should they?
-It is only something the parents can answer because a young child who is fasting should be monitored to prevent them from having adverse health consequences, especially to prevent becoming dehydrated.
+It is only something the parents can answer because a young child who is fasting should be monitored to prevent them from having serious adverse health consequences, especially to prevent becoming dehydrated.

 Perhaps even more important than fasting is to teach children that fasting is a time for prayer.
 Encourage children too young for fasting to spend time in prayer, perhaps alongside the parents.
 Without prayer, fasting is just being hungry.
 Emphasize telling God of their needs or problems and ask for His help.
-Young children are usually able to pray before they can fast.
+Young children are usually able to pray well before they can fast.

 Fasting While Caring For Young Children